Where on earth does the time go?

 A timeline of Digital Mums training

-The first product we designed, now known as the Social Media Marketing: Associate Programme, was launched in September 2014 where students work with a real business.
+The first product we designed, now known as the Advanced Diploma in Social Media Marketing, was launched in September 2014 where students work with a real business.
 We imagined that this would work for all mums.

 Total students trained by end of year: 35